JadeDaniel/Kotlin-LTV-Parser/README.md

 - https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/
 - using BinEd plugin in IntelliJ to edit and view sample TLV

+## real world changes
+if this was the real world, it would be nice to have an extensive test Domain Specific Language (DSL) to allow definnig complex nested data easily.

 ## Working Questions
 - Are length values in the binary format encoded in binary or hex?
 - Does apple pay use TLV?
 If so, big endian or little endian data?
 - Should I use a file, or simply create a function that takes a binary stream?
 Maybe the latter.

+## Assumptions
+- constructed tags are allowed to be empty
+- regular tags are allowed to be empty